WICG/private-network-access/explainer.md

 been fetched from a private IP address.
 The resource will in turn be allowed to make requests to other private IP addresses accessible to the browser.
-This can allow `foo.example` to learn that it was proxied by observing that it is allowed to make requests to [=private addresses=], which is a privacy information leak.
+This can allow `foo.example` to learn that it was proxied by observing that it is allowed to make requests to private addresses, which is a privacy information leak.
 While this requires correctly guessing the URL of a resource on the private network, a single correct guess is sufficient.